legalbydesign/hello-world/README.md

 # hello-world

-Do not go gentle into that good night.
+"Do not go gentle into that good night.
-Rage, rage against the dying of the light.
+Rage, rage against the dying of the light."

 ~ Dylan Thomas